 International Secretariat

-The International Secretariat plays a key role in implementing the strategic priorities of the programme and facilitating communication processes.
+The International Secretariat plays a key role in implementing the programme’s strategic priorities and facilitating communication processes.
 To support Water Future’s networking role, the International Secretariat functions as a node and information hub, collecting information, ensuring communication flow and organising events relevant to the entire programme.

 The International Secretariat is further responsible for the dissemination of outcomes and results of the Programme’s activities.
 Staff members represent the programme at important scientific and programmatic meetings, lobbying and initiating new activities and partnerships and fostering research activities.
 Equally important, the International Secretariat serves the governing body of Water Future, namely The Planning Committee, and also attends to the Scientific Committee through the coordination and implementation of decisions.